sulligogs/Simple-Mobile-Contacts-Sync/README.md

 Synchronises company users as contacts to their mobile phones.
 Could be useful for small businesses with a limited infrastructure.
 Saves the workforce from having to do it manually.

 ## Motive
-I started getting interested in the Microsoft Graph API and used this as a solution to teaching myself how it works  Also gave me a chance to stretch my PowerShell legs.
+I started getting interested in the Microsoft Graph API and used this as a solution to teaching myself how it works.
+Also gave me a chance to stretch my PowerShell legs.
 It uses the Contacts.ReadWrite and User.Read.All app permissions.

 I know there are more elegant methods of acheiving this solution with Dynamics 365 and/or Intune.